Were you injured in an accident that wasn't your fault?

 Road accident claims in Garforth

 Medical negligence is the term used when someone suffers injury or illness due to a GP or other health worker's lack of care.
-If you have been affected by medical negligence, we can help you make a claim against the NHS trust or private clinic responsible.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the clinics and NHS trusts responsible for Garforth, including Airedale NHS Foundation Trust (Airedale General Hospital, Skipton Road, Steeton, Keighley, West Yorkshire).

-Under a CFA, Garforth injury claimants will also not have to pay any fees upfront.
+Garforth injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Garforth, West Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Garforth, West Yorkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?